 As we have seen throughout the book, many interesting statistical relationships take the form of correlations between quantitative variables.
-For example, researchers Kurt Carlson and Jacqueline Conard conducted a study on the relationship between the alphabetical position of the first letter of people's last names (from A = 1 to Z =26) and how quickly those people responded to consumer appeals (Carlson & Conard, 2011).
-In one study, they sent e-mails to a large group of MBA students, offering free basketball tickets from a limited supply.
+For example, researchers Kurt Carlson and Jacqueline Conard conducted a study on the relationship between the alphabetical position of the first letter of people's last names (from A = 1 to Z = 26) and how quickly those people responded to consumer appeals (Carlson & Conard, 2011)4.
+In one study, they sent emails to a large group of MBA students, offering free basketball tickets from a limited supply.
 The result was that the further toward the end of the alphabet students' last names were, the faster they tended to respond.
-These results are summarized in Figure 12.7 "Line Graph Showing the Relationship Between the Alphabetical Position of People's Last Names and How Quickly Those People Respond to Offers of Consumer Goods".
+These results are summarized in Figure 12.6.

-Figure 12.7 Line Graph Showing the Relationship Between the Alphabetical Position of People's Last Names and How Quickly Those People Respond to Offers of Consumer Goods
+Figure 12.6 Line Graph Showing the Relationship Between the Alphabetical Position of People's Last Names and How Quickly Those People Respond to Offers of Consumer Goods.
+[Image description]

 Such relationships are often presented using line graphs or scatterplots, which show how the level of one variable differs across the range of the other.
-In the line graph in Figure 12.7 "Line Graph Showing the Relationship Between the Alphabetical Position of People's Last Names and How Quickly Those People Respond to Offers of Consumer Goods", for example, each point represents the mean response time for participants with last names in the first, second, third, and fourth quartiles (or quarters) of the name distribution.
+In the line graph in Figure 12.6, for example, each point represents the mean response time for participants with last names in the first, second, third, and fourth quartiles (or quarters) of the name distribution.
 It clearly shows how response time tends to decline as people's last names get closer to the end of the alphabet.
-The scatterplot in Figure 12.8 "Statistical Relationship Between Several College Students' Scores on the Rosenberg Self-Esteem Scale Given on Two Occasions a Week Apart", which is reproduced from Chapter 5 "Psychological Measurement", shows the relationship between 25 research methods students' scores on the Rosenberg Self-Esteem Scale given on two occasions a week apart.
+The scatterplot in Figure 12.7, shows the relationship between 25 research methods students' scores on the Rosenberg Self-Esteem Scale given on two occasions a week apart.
 Here the points represent individuals, and we can see that the higher students scored on the first occasion, the higher they tended to score on the second occasion.
 In general, line graphs are used when the variable on the x-axis has (or is organized into) a small number of distinct values, such as the four quartiles of the name distribution.
 Scatterplots are used when the variable on the x-axis has a large number of values, such as the different possible self-esteem scores.

-Figure 12.8 Statistical Relationship Between Several College Students' Scores on the Rosenberg Self-Esteem Scale Given on Two Occasions a Week Apart
+Figure 12.7 Statistical Relationship Between Several University Students' Scores on the Rosenberg Self-Esteem Scale Given on Two Occasions a Week Apart.
+[Image description]